pgriess/node-msgpack/README.md

 `node-msgpack` is an addon for [NodeJS](http://nodejs.org) that provides an API for serializing and de-serializing JavaScript objects using the [MessagePack](http://msgpack.sourceforge.net) library.
-The performance of this addon compared to the native `JSON` object is quite good, and the space required for serialized data is far less than JSON.
+The performance of this addon compared to the native `JSON` object isn't too bad, and the space required for serialized data is far less than JSON.

 ### Performance